 ● Proof of funds/creditworthiness (e.g., bank statements for the past six months, payslips, latest credit card statements, tax return statements, salary certificate).
 Please keep in mind that the law in Dubai only requires that your debt payments not exceed 50% of your income, so many banks are more accepting of higher debt profiles.

 ● Copy of the Title Deed (when applicable)

 ● Bank statement for the company (if you are self-employed)

 ● Memorandum and articles of association (if you are self-employed)

 ● Audited financial statements of the last two years (if you are self-employed)

 Before you can buy a home, you will need to pay a deposit which goes towards the cost of the property.
 This is referred to as Loan to Value (LTV), which simply translates to the percentage of your home's value that you own, compared to the percentage value that is collateral for your mortgage.

 Why is this important?
 Most mortgage lenders offer lower interest rates to individuals with larger deposits as their risks will be lower.

 According to the UAE Mortgage Law, foreign residents who are first-time home buyers are required to put up at least 20% of the home purchase price as a down payment, for properties worth up to AED 5 million.
-Properties worth above AED 5 million require a minimum 30% down payment.
+Properties for sale in dubai worth above AED 5 million require a minimum 30% down payment.